dante-falls/Web-Security/Nmap_Stuff/Nmap_NSE_Scripts/HTTP-Service-Screenshot/README.md

 <h2>IMPORTANT Fixes</h2>

 1. <mark>Sanitization of whatweb output into http-services.html File:</mark> versions of http-service-screenshot.nse downloaded before 11/16/2025 at 11:05 AM PST were POTENTIALLY vulnerable to XSS because of the unsanitized output from whatweb written directly into the http-services.html file.
 This has been fixed and everything is working as expected.

-<h2>Current Issues</h2>

-1. <mark>HTTPS Services Missidentified On ports other then 443:</mark> As of 11/17/2025 12:20 PST, the current script does not correctly identify HTTPS services on ports other then 443, and will write the URL as 'http://IP:PORT' instead of 'https://IP:PORT' and will then write the incorrect data into http-services.html and http-services-list.txt.
-The current <mark>solution</mark> is to look through the nmap results and analyze ports other then 443 to see if they are actually HTTPS.
-This missidentification will be evident in the html file if you look at the screenshots. -- WORKING ON A FIX
+2. <mark>HTTPS Services Identification Issue Fixed:</mark> As of 11/17/2025 5:43 PM PST, the http-service-screenshot.nse script can now correctly identify HTTPS services that are on ports other then 443.
+These HTTPS services are now identified with an SSL Probe (check line 61 of the http-service-screenshot.nse script).

 <h2>Description</h2>